xieweiAlex/English_Learning/words/2024/words-Jun-24.md

+bigot.

+emerald green.
+macabre.
+That challenge has proved to be singularly exacting and complex.
+He was an exacting man to work for.
+tapeworm.
+On a coral reef in the Bonin Islands, an abandoned wormhole is home to a hermit crab.
+Values and mores and practices are changing all the time.
+imbibe.

+He signed the confession under duress.

 Do not treat them **flippantly**. -
 that **amateurs** can afford to be **flippant**, professionals have to be much more disciplined. -